Excel

 What are the drawbacks?

-An alternative approach is to replicate and transform these Excel based processes into a dedicated software system.
-This involves identifying the key functions, calculations, data flows and automation currently handled in Excel and rebuilding them in a more scalable and structured environment - often as a web based or desktop application.
+An alternative approach is to replicate and transform your Excel based processes into a dedicated software solution.
+This involves identifying the key functions, calculations, data flows and automation currently done within Excel and rebuilding them in a more flexible and structured environment - often as a web based or desktop application.

 For example:

-By doing this, organisations are able to maintain the logic and structure they’ve already built in Excel whilst gaining the benefits of a more robust, secure and scalable system.
+By doing this, you're able to maintain the logic and structure you've already built in Excel whilst gaining the benefits of a more robust, secure and scalable system.
+Winners.

-While it's increasingly easy to find alternatives to Excel for almost any type of project, there are still some strong use cases - especially for small businesses - where Excel remains a practical, cost effective choice -
+Whilst it's easier than ever to find alternatives to Excel for almost any type of project, there are still some strong use cases - especially if you're a small businesses - where Excel remains a practical, cost effective choice:

-Invoice Generator - Some small businesses can create professional invoices with automated calculations that are perfectly adequate for their clients.
+Invoicing - If you're old school and prefer to remain that way, Excel can create professional invoices with automated calculations that are perfectly adequate for your clients (if they're old school too).

-Shift Scheduler - For businesses with few staff, Excel can be an efficient tool for building staff rotas with availability, shift times and even conflict checks.
+Shift scheduler - If you've only got a few staff, Excel can be an efficient tool for building their rotas with availability, shift times and even conflict checks.

-Mail Merge Data Source - Excel can be used as the foundation for managing email campaigns and bulk communications via Mail Merge.
+Mail merge data source - Keeping with the old school theme, Excel can be used as the foundation for managing email campaigns and bulk communications via Mail Merge.
+If you're still into that stuff.

-Data Analysis - Of course no list covering use cases for Excel would be complete without data analysis.
-Tried and tested, Excel remains a go to tool for many, for sorting, filtering and visualising data quickly and effectively.
+Data analysis - Of course no list covering use cases for Excel would be complete without data analysis.
+Tried and tested, Excel can still be your go to for sorting, filtering and visualising data quickly and effectively.

 Prefer to Call or Email Us?